kinglzx2023/warmup/README.md

 # Source-code-for-paper
-Source code for Nonlinear Dynamic Characteristics of Deep Neural Networks
+Source code for "Warmup Improves the Orthogonality of Parameter Vectors"